MaximilianFreitag/streamlit_login_template/README.md

    git clone https://github.com/MaximilianFreitag/streamlit_login_template
    ```

-2. Run the file with
+2. Cd into the folder and Run the file with
    ```sh
    streamlit run streamlit_login_template
    ```